allenc125789/TurtleNAS/docs/features/compatibility.md

 # Compatibility

-Working status for compatible clients that can connect to turtlenas, post setup.
+Working status for current compatible browsers and OS's that can connect to turtlenas, post setup.

 ## OS:
 - [x] Linux